API Reference¶

 param_stub (str, optional) – Extra stub for csv filenames and downstream tifs.

 tiles_per_csv (int, optional) – Number of tiles grouped per subprocess CSV.
-Default is 100.

 parameters (Other) – Passed through to